AndersDeath/diary2/000-current.md

 # 13 March - Monday - 165 day of immigration

 Today I was working on current tasks.
 I did a lot of things today.
 I did sport and meditation and some coding exploring.
+I had a interview with recharge company.